BLUE HORIZON 1261

 The lynx laughed out loud.
 "No, I didn't add anything," she confessed.
 "You just have to know the right temperature to have the heat before you put the pot on to get the best flavor out of the beans."

 Merlin took another sip and savored the flavor.
 "I have your contract on my slateboard back in my office," he said in a mellow voice.
 "As soon as I can get your thumbprint on it, I can start having my coffee this way every morning!"

 "That sounds like a good deal to me," replied the short lynx.
 She looked at a dainty techwatch in the fur of her left wrist.
 "What time does Sam get up?" she asked.
 "She wanted to take me shopping before the painters arrived to start on the outer hull."

 "I dunno," the wolf admitted.
 "She could be in the shower with Jiro again."

 Ivy's green eyes widened.
 "Oh!
 I didn't realize the two of them were together," she said.
 "I rather thought…" her voice trailed off when Merlin looked over at her at the words she was about to speak.

 "You thought she was with me," he said dryly.

 "Uh, yeah.
 With both of you being canine types, I just assumed…"

 Merlin waved his hand idly.
 "It's a common assumption, so don't let it bother you.
-Actually, Sam and I used to be a casual pair when we were at the university together, but we've not dated for a number of years now.
+Actually, Sam and I used to be a casual pair when we were at the university together, but we've not been a couple for years now.
 We're close, but we're just friends and now she's one of my employees."